EricZinda/Perplexity/docs/devvocab/SetApproachDesign.md

                            └─ udef_q(x3,RSTR,BODY)    ┌── _together_p(e9,e2)
                                                └─ and(0,1)
                                                         └ _in_p_loc(e2,x3,x10)
+1 file is in this folder
 each/all/every
-3 boys each carried for piaons (forces boys to dist)
+3 boys each carried for pianos (forces boys to dist)
 ) A group of three boys carried a group of four pianos. (forces both collective) all 3 boys carried all 3
 The cards below 7 and the cards from 7 up were separated.